-Albany Diocesan Cemeteries’ annual Anatomical Gift Program Memorial Service took place on Monday, August 13, 2018.
-Each year, Historic St. Agnes Cemetery in Menands donates grave space and interment services to provide dignified burial for Catholics who have donated their bodies to the Anatomical Gift Program at the Albany Medical College (AMC) and wish to be interred at Historic St. Agnes Cemetery.
+For the past 40 years, Albany Diocesan Cemeteries has donated individual grave spaces and interment services for Catholics who have donated their bodies to the Anatomical Gift Program through Albany Medical College and wish to be interred at Historic St. Agnes Cemetery.

 Catholic cemeteries are sacred not only because of a blessing or consecration, but also by the sacred functions performed on behalf of the entire Christian community: holding the bodies, once temples of the Holy Spirit, until the Lord comes again in glory.

 “Having worked here for years, I have come to love what each one of us is famous for in God’s eyes.
 Your loved one is extraordinary for their selflessness of committing their bodies to benefit society, but that is not the sum total of what they will be remembered for, in your eyes or God’s eyes.
 Anatomical Gift is just a reflection of their lifelong sacrifice, their faith, and their love of their family and friends, many of whom are gathered here today.

 Here in the Catholic cemeteries we share your family’s belief in the resurrection of the body at the end of time.
 We are a community of faith who prays for one another.
 I always say the cemetery is the safest place to grieve – we all know why we are here.
 And we are consoled in our grief through the message of hope in our Masses.”– Lori Biskup, Albany Diocesan Cemeteries

 Albany Diocesan Cemeteries is honored to donate services and grave space in recognition of the generous gift that these donors and their families provide.